Application

 di_start_scope

-A parameter specifying the initial Scope
+A parameter specifying the initial Scope.

-This parameter will be ignored if di_container
+This parameter will be ignored if di_container is specified.

 Dishka documentation — start_scope.